Florida Last Will and Testament

 Florida’s intestacy statute lists which members of your family receive what and in what order.
 Everything rests upon blood relations, so longtime friends or caretakers will not receive any of your estate.

 Even if you had planned to leave your entire estate to your legal heirs or next of kin, there is no advantage to dying without a will.
 For example, you lose the opportunity to designate a personal representative, trustee, guardian for minor children, and to do valuable tax planning.
 Without taking such steps, you could force your family to undergo a protracted, expensive, and public probate process before receiving your assets.

 With a well-drafted will you can avoid legal pitfalls, name a personal representative of your estate, name a guardian for your children, establish trusts, and minimize probate-related costs by providing for independent administration.
 Dying without a will may cause unexpected costs and delays and undesired results for the decedent’s family.

 We Are Here to Help

 We know that thinking about end-of-life planning can be uncomfortable for many people.
 But proactive planning is critical to ensuring that your financial legacy is secure and that your family and assets are protected.
 That’s why we work hard to educate our clients and provide clear compassionate counsel to families on all their estate planning needs.
 We can help take the fear and frustration out of the process.
-Call us today at (561)998-2362 or fill out the confidential form below to schedule your free Financial Legacy Review now.
+Call us today at (561)998-2362 or book your free Financial Legacy Review now.